We are thrilled to continue building out our program staff who steer our work in the U.S.

-Kalaya'an Mendoza, the new Director of U.S. Programs shared: "Nonviolent Peaceforce's work in the US reflects the clarion call of Black organizers: 'We Keep Us Safe'.
+Kalaya'an Mendoza, the Director of U.S. Programs shared: "Nonviolent Peaceforce's work in the US reflects the clarion call of Black organizers: 'We Keep Us Safe'.
 Through Unarmed Civilian Protection methodologies, a deep commitment to the primacy of local community's agency and a grounding in human rights; NP serves a distinct role in sharing the lessons of community safety and mutual protection from frontline leaders in the Global South to frontline leaders here in the Global North.
 To me, NP is what solidarity and community care can look like in this ever-challenging political landscape."

 The team has already begun acting out this call and building relationships with volunteers, students, community organizations and leaders in the community to reimagine security and realize a model of true community safety rooted in dignity and justice.

 "Whether it be in South Sudan or South Minneapolis, engaged community provides the foundation for true security,” said Mel Duncan, NP Co-Founder and Director of Advocacy.

 When you support NP, you ensure that the U.S. programs team can offer trainings, strategies and mentorship to keep students, protestors and neighborhoods safe.

 Learn more about the team you are supporting and look out for their presence in the streets in a city near you as the program in the U.S. gets off the ground.